It's tax time...again. Be sure that you're not leaving money on the table by forgetting about these 7 important tax deductions.

-Despite these headaches, it’s so important to keep track of deductions that can be used to offset business income and reduce the amount of tax you’ll owe.
+Despite these headaches, it’s so important to keep track of tax deductions that can be used to offset your business’s taxable income and reduce the amount of income tax your small business owes.

-Deduction #1: Education and Conferences
+Tax Deduction #1: Education and Conferences

-Deduction #2: Subscriptions
+Tax Deduction #2: Subscriptions

-Be sure you keep records of any expenses for cloud accounting software, productivity apps for your business, cloud storage apps, social media management tools, and online shopping carts.
+Be sure you keep records of any expenses for cloud accounting software, productivity apps for your small business, cloud storage apps, social media management tools, and online shopping carts.
 And don’t forget about analog subscriptions for trade or professional publications.
 All are deductible as long as they are used for your business.

 To make it easier to remember them, pay for all subscriptions and one-time app purchases with a business debit or credit card.
 Then all your deductible subscriptions will be in one place.

-Deduction #3: Internet and Cell Phone Expenses
+Tax Deduction #3: Internet and Cell Phone Expenses

 Many creative business owners work from home and have only one cell phone they use for both business and personal purposes.
 In these cases, you can deduct a percentage of your home internet and cell phone expenses based on an estimate of how much you use them for business purposes.

-To estimate your deduction, you might track the number of hours you work during the month.
+To estimate your tax deduction, you might track the number of hours you work during the month.
 For example, say you work 40 hours a week.
 That’s roughly 160 hours a month out of 672 total hours (24 hrs x 7 days x 4 weeks) or 24 percent.
 If your home internet costs $100 per month, you will deduct $24 per month as a business expense.
 That’s not the only legitimate way to estimate costs, so do what works in your situation.
-Just make sure your deduction is reasonable, used consistently, and you keep copies of your itemized bills to support your deduction should you ever be audited.
+Just make sure your tax deduction is reasonable, used consistently, and you keep copies of your itemized bills to support your tax deduction should you ever be audited.

-Deduction #4: Car and Truck Expenses
+Tax Deduction #4: Car and Truck Expenses

 With the actual expense method, you keep track of how many miles you drive for business and how many miles you drive overall and use these numbers to calculate a percentage of business use.
 Then you apply that percentage to all your automobile expenses for the year, including gas and oil, repairs and maintenance, license and registration, insurance, car washing, etc.

-Deduction #5: Payment Processing Fees
+Tax Deduction #5: Payment Processing Fees

 Typically, payment processing fees aren’t accounted for when you mark an invoice as paid in your accounting software.
 For instance, say you invoice a client for $500, and they pay you via PayPal.
 When you mark the invoice as paid, you’ll record income of $500.
-But behind the scenes, PayPal is deducting a fee of $14.80 (that’s 2.9% of the transaction amount plus 30 cents) from your account.
+But behind the scenes, PayPal is deducting a fee of $17.94 (that’s 3.49% of the transaction amount plus 49 cents) from your account.

-Deduction #6: Digital Downloads
+Tax Deduction #6: Digital Downloads

-Do you purchase fonts, stock photos, templates, workbooks or other digital products for business use?
+Do you purchase fonts, stock photos, templates, workbooks, or other digital products for business use?
 Again, these are typically modest amounts on an individual transaction level that can really add up over the course of a year.
 But they’re easy to overlook when you purchase them only occasionally.